 - Anne Webb (Chair) – Oxfam GB

 Robin Osterley joined the Association as Chief Executive in November 2015.
 After an early career in IT, he moved into the third sector and has more than 20 years experience of running membership organisations with a charitable purpose, including sports campaigning organisation Supporters’ Direct and the largest arts umbrella group in the country, Making Music.
 He has sat on numerous Government committees and forums, and does a great deal of local volunteering in his “spare” time.

-Alex joined in February 2018 as Events Officer to provide maternity cover for Julia Cloke.
+Alex joined in February 2018 as Events Officer to provide maternity cover for Julia Cloke and is now a permanent member of the team.
 He holds a BA (Hons) Degree from the University of Winchester.
 He has previously worked in events management, overseeing the delivery of training courses across the United Kingdom for more than four years.

 |Rachel Blair Public Affairs and Communications Officer (Scotland)